GRC-to-IT (G2I) Bridge Framework

 Security: NIST SP 800-207 (Zero Trust), CISA Cybersecurity Framework, MITRE ATT&CK, CIS Critical Controls, threat modeling references, and vendor documentation.

-Note: The intent of this section is not to create new reference material, but to link IT to authoritative design examples and hardening standards that align with the control’s objectives.
+Note: The intent is to link IT to authoritative design examples and hardening standards that align with the control’s objectives—not to create new reference material.

 Business Impact & Maturity Snapshot